How does my USPTO.gov account work with ID verification?

 Am I required to use my verified name when filing trademark documents?

 No. The name on your account does not need to exactly match the name that you use when filing, as long as both names are truthful and meet our other signature requirements.
 We understand that many people experience issues updating their records after a name change.
 We also understand that many people use nicknames, middle names, or other names professionally.
-However, if the name on a filing doesn’t seem to identify the same person named in the account, we may inquire about it.
+If, however, the name on a filing doesn’t seem to identify the same person named in the account, we may inquire about it.

 Can I use a company account?